ax4/WechatSogouJS/README.md

 * [x] loadJS after refresh the page //chrome crx
 * [ ] add Ruokuai
 * [ ] add output to File
+* [ ] Update the README!!!
+About how to use chrome ext